 Introduction

-Last updated on 2026-04-15 | Edit this page
+Last updated on 2026-05-19 | Edit this page

 Estimated time: 12 minutes

-The hackathon invites participants to explore how digital data sources can come together to address research questions associated with global challenges and cultural heritage.
-The event will be the first of a series of activities collaboratively exploring opportunities to work with available data by leveraging A&H Digital Research Infrastructure (DRI) to address research questions and pilot innovative research directions.
-During the hackathon, participants will gain insights into UKRI-funded data services, community-generated code and innovative AI-assisted methods with the support of technical professionals.
+The hackathon invites participants to explore how digital data sources can be combined to address research questions related to global challenges and cultural heritage.
+The hackathon is designed as a series of activities collaboratively exploring data and computing across Digital Research Infrastructure (DRI) to pilot innovative research directions.

 Step 1: Familiarisation with the scenarios

-Step 4: Communicate the data
+Step 4: Update the github repo

 - What research questions have you identified?